douglasdrumond/douglasdrumond.github.io/about.md

 it would be [I Love Coffee](http://ilovecoffee.jp).
 Go follow it, it’s nice.
 There’s an [English version](http://en.ilovecoffee.jp), too.

-I’m an Android developer at [Movile](http://www.movile.com).
+I’m an Android developer at [Mokriya](http://mokriya.com).
 I used to work for [Swipes](http://www.swipesapp.com/) in the beginning of Android app development, but I’m no longer involved in day to day development.

-Previously I worked at [Eldorado Research Institute](http://www.eldorado.org.br/en/) on low level stuff (Android platform, modem, C, C++, NDK and things like that), also a few months on iOS and, despite all the jokes I make at work, I like both.
+Previously I worked at [Movile](http://www.movile.com), the largest mobile company in Latin America.
+Before that, I was working on [Eldorado Research Institute](http://www.eldorado.org.br/en/) on low level stuff (Android platform, modem, C, C++, NDK and things like that), also a few months on iOS and, despite all the jokes I make at work, I like both.
+When I had to specialize in something, I chose Android.

-I’m the current maintainer for [MacVim](https://github.com/macvim-dev/macvim).
+I was the maintainer for [MacVim](https://github.com/macvim-dev/macvim).

 I graduated in Computer Science, but I have a secret love for Applied Mathematics (I almost majored in Applied Mathematics) and how to use both to